 How do high school students manage stress?

 Managing stress in high school is no easy task.
 Moreover, every teen will inevitably have a different experience and require different stress management solutions.
-Therefore, the best tools a teen can use to manage stress are things that calm and centre the mind, no matter the situation.
+Therefore, the best tools a teen can use to manage stress are things that calm and center the mind, no matter the situation.
 Meditation, mindfulness, and yoga practices are excellent places to start.

 What causes teenage anxiety?